 7. Have Blueberries

 Organic blueberries aren’t just delicious, they also happen to be a great antiviral food medicine.
-You can
+You can blend them into your smoothies or use them as great salad toppings.

 8. Eat Zinc-Rich Foods